 Facebook Inc. uses a marketing mix that supports and capitalizes on the company’s popularity.
-A marketing mix is the combination of strategies and tactics that an organization employs to succeed with its marketing plan, with focus on Products, Place Promotion and Prices (4Ps).
+A marketing mix is the combination of strategies and tactics that an organization employs to succeed with its marketing plan, with focus on the variables of Product, Place, Promotion, and Price (the 4Ps).
 In Facebook’s marketing mix, some of the main considerations include the online nature of its social networking website and mobile apps.
 Users’ social behaviors determine Facebook’s generic strategy, intensive strategies, and marketing strategies.
 For example, customers’ responses to certain communication tools on the online platform influence the company’s business performance against online advertising competitors like Google LLC (parent company of YouTube LLC), Twitter Inc., Snap Inc. (Snapchat), and Amazon.com.
 In this case, the market focus is on individual users and advertisers who pay for the company’s display advertising services.
-An analysis of Facebook’s marketing mix reveals the benefits of the online and social characteristics of the business.
+An analysis of Facebook’s marketing mix reveals the marketing benefits of the online and social characteristics of the business.
 Associated strategic management in marketing must support business development while addressing target market demands and concerns.

 The marketing mix (4Ps) of Facebook Inc. facilitates efficiency in reaching target customers.
 For example, the business uses advanced Internet technologies in its products to efficiently deliver its services in the global social media and digital advertising industry.
 The strategies and tactics contained in this marketing mix shows that Facebook could benefit from broadening its online advertising services, and from increasing the market penetration of its social networking website and mobile apps.
 Market penetration complements Facebook Inc.’s corporate mission and vision statements.

 Facebook’s Products (Product Mix)

-Facebook Inc. is known for its social networking website and online social media services.
+Facebook Inc. is known for its social networking website, mobile apps and online advertising services.
 This component of the marketing mix identifies the organizational outputs that the company offers to its target market.
-The following are the main products of Facebook Inc.:
+The following are the main products of the company: